ballerina-attic/ballerina-www/website/two-column-pages/docs/learn.md

    </div>
    <div class="col-sm-12 col-md-4 cBoxContainer">
       <div class="cBallerina-Box">
-     <p class="cBoxpara">Read the language & platform specifications to understand the guts of the language.</p>
+     <p class="cBoxpara">Read the language & platform specifications to understand the essentials of the language.</p>
          <a class="cBallerinaLearnButtons" href="/spec/">Language Specification</a>
       </div>
    </div>